Home

 • Navigate to the "Plot" section and select "Absolute scale" if it's not already selected.

 • Zoom in on the region with close to zero intensity.
+The data points should not systematically be below 0 intensity.

 • If you accidentally subtracted the sample from the buffer, it should also be apparent here.